mohitpai/journey-optimizer.en/help/using/offers/ranking/create-dataset.md

     >[!NOTE]
     >Field group was previously known as mixin.
-    >

-1. Type a name and save the schema.<!--How do you edit the fields in this new schema?
-Examples?-->
+1. Type a name and save the schema.

 >[!NOTE]
 >
->    Learn more on building schemas in [Basics of schema composition](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=en#understanding-schemas).
+>Learn more on building schemas in [Basics of schema composition](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=en#understanding-schemas){target="_blank"}.

 You're now ready to create a dataset using this schema.
 To do this, follow the steps below: